catlinux-utils/catbot-discord/README.md

 ## Usage 🚀

-To use `discord-catbot-base`, follow these steps:
+To use `catbot-discord`, follow these steps:

 1. Create a `.env` file in the root directory and add your bot token and id.
 2. Run the bot: